gopinaath/valkey-serverless-samples/valkey-setup-guide.md

 ```

-### Best Practices

-1. Always use a bastion host for accessing Valkey.
-2. Open only the ports needed in the security group.
-3. Regularly update the bastion host, or better yet - provision it only when needed and then delete it.

 ## Conclusion

 This setup provides a secure, scalable Valkey deployment.
-The serverless nature of ElastiCache Valkey means I only pay for what I use, while the bastion host ensures secure access to my data store.
+The serverless nature of ElastiCache Valkey means I only pay for what I use, while the EC2 instance ensures secure access to my data store from my laptop.

 If you are following these steps, remember to regularly update security group rules, monitor access patterns, and keep the bastion host updated with the latest security patches.